Who is J Washburn?

 No, I’m not trying to copy J.R.R.
 Tolkien or J.K.
 Rowling.
 J really is my first name—my whole first name.
 Nope, not J-A-Y and not J with a period.
 (Abbreviating it makes it longer.)
 It starts and ends with J.

 “But what kind of a name is J?”—you’re still asking.
 Well, I’ll tell you.
 There was once a man named Melvin J. Ballard (whose middle name was Joseph, but he liked to abbreviate it).
 My grandpa was named J Ballard Washburn in honor of this man.
 But he just got the J (without the period).
-I was named after my grandpa, and I just got his J.
+My parents named me after my grandpa, and I just got his J. Which is nice.

 After all, brevity is the soul of wit.

 I'm the son of James Kirk.
 Not even kidding.
 More scifi foreshadowing, I guess.
 I was also born just days after the theatrical premiere of Return of the Jedi.
 Didn't quite make it on time.
 When I opened my eyes that first time, I was in the middle of Arizona's skinwalker territory.
 I immediately started crying.
 After that, I hightailed it to suburban Idaho, where I grew up.

 My grade-school neighborhood had some wild kids, a few good bike jumps, a hideout for sneaking video games, and open fields to the south, which back then looked like Prydain, littered with streams and trees and wildlife and magic.
 There my older brother taught me the ways of the Force while he and I and our younger siblings lived the adventures you’ve read in my books.

 Then I accidentally grew up.
 On accident—I mean it.